jonasjaeger-sci/mod905/docs/user/units.rst

                   'energy': (119.8, 'kB')}

-However, again note that this will only influence how we interpret input and output configurations -- all other output units for this system will still be in reduced Lennard-Jones units.
+However, again note that this will only influence how we interpret input and output
+configurations:  all other output units for this system will still be in reduced Lennard-Jones units.
 The syntax for overriding and creating your own units are further described in the :ref:`next section <user-units-custom>`.